Goldenheart: Background

-Music and production
+Music

 Goldenheart has an eccentric, dreamy musical style that incorporates spare, reverberating beats, icy synthesizers, and dream pop textures.
 Allmusic's Andy Kellman characterizes its music as "largely pop-oriented contemporary R&B", while Jesse Cataldo from Slant Magazine finds it to be "aligned with an intensifying style of alternative R&B ... in which albums are intricately structured and thematic."
 Marcus Holmlund of Interview observes an "atmospheric aesthetic" that blends "alternative listens like Björk and Imogen Heap with 80s pop (à la Phil Collins and Prince)".
 Richard, who grew up listening to Collins, Prince, Genesis, Cyndi Lauper, and Peter Gabriel, cites the song "'86" as most exemplary of those influences on the album.
 Goldenheart also draws heavily on dance music.
 Its melodic urban contemporary sound incorporates elements of electro, house, and European dance-pop.
 The ambient, 2-step "In Your Eyes" and "Riot" both have euphoric house climaxes.
 "Pretty Wicked Things" features an industrialized, dubstep production, with jerky basslines and pitch-shifted vocals.

 Andrew "Druski" Scott's production on Goldenheart incorporates synth pads, string settings, vintage keyboards, and varied beats.
 Music writers compare Scott's partnership with Richard on the album to producer Brian Eno's work with David Bowie during the latter's "Berlin" period; Jonathan Bogart of The Atlantic writes that Scott serves a similar role by "creating dense soundscapes for [Richard's] often electronically altered voice to glide over, wash through, soar in, and pierce with sudden emotion."
 The maximalist production of the opening song "In the Hearts Tonight" begins with 45 seconds of both staccato and tremolo strings, solo flute, and a ringing harpsichord line that coalesce with various self-harmonising voices.
 The album's closing title track, a meditation on nostalgia built around Claude Debussy's "Clair de Lune", is solely performed with electronically altered voice and piano.
 Richard's singing veers from restraint to expressions of yearning, with a quavering timbre.
 "Return of the Queen" posits Richard's virtuosic vocal undulations against trip hop and operatic flourishes.